-Living an optimally healthy lifestyle (diet, exercise, sleep, etc.) provides the best conditions for the body to both prevent and heal from disease states.
+Living an optimally healthy lifestyle (diet, exercise, sleep, etc.) provides the best conditions for the body to both prevent and heal from disease states modern office furniture.
 I believe that the optimum pathway to recovery from illness takes into account all of these issues.
-Individual chemical, dietary, environmental, lifestyle and psychological factors should be addressed.
+Individual chemical, environmental, lifestyle and psychological factors should be addressed.
 Treatment is different for every individual as they have a different set of contributing factors.
-Even in the case of genetic disorders, such as Down Syndrome, health can often be greatly improved by addressing some of the common manifestations of this chromosomal abnormality such as hypothyroidism, gluten intolerance and low zinc levels.
+Even in the case of genetic disorders, such as Down Syndrome, health can often be greatly improved by addressing some of the common manifestations of this chromosomal abnormality such as office desk, gluten intolerance and low zinc levels.

 Blake Graham, BSc (Honours)

 Perth, Western Australia